top of page

 AI-Integrated Emotional Wellness (AIEW) refers to the broad interface between the cognitive abilities of artificial intelligence and the complexity of human emotion.
 While acknowledging the irreplaceable importance of authentic, in-person communication, AIEW focuses on how artificial intelligence can foster emotional well-being.

-Nearly forty years ago, I began my career teaching college courses, including Introduction to Psychology, Abnormal Psychology, Understanding Human Behavior, and Counseling Psychology.
+Nearly four decades ago, I began my career teaching college courses an adjunct instructor including Introduction to Psychology, Abnormal Psychology, Understanding Human Behavior, and Counseling Psychology.
 Today, as a principal consultant in AIEW, I’ve created a crash course in psychology that draws from these areas to empower the AI community.

 Here’s a practical example of how an understanding of psychology can be infused into AI.
 As machines increasingly interact with people in diverse areas, including customer service, sales, marketing, healthcare, banking, and mental health support, AI can move beyond the cognitive skill of imitating humans and, instead, emulate people performing their respective roles—from the efficient, likable customer service representative to the empathic, warm, and genuine mental health practitioner.
 By prioritizing emulation, AI platforms can help support users personally and meaningfully.